bijohnvincent/ScheduleStartStopEc2-Lambda/README.md

 }
 ```

-This policy should be applied to the Lambda function
+Following policy should be applied to the newly created Lambda function.
 ```
 {
   "Version": "2012-10-17",